DuP-491/Hack36_2021/README.md

 ## Introduction:
   An interactive web application that aims to solve the problem of lack of importance given to vocal education at the schooling level and a platform for those who want to try     out new sets of skills.
-Our Web app is built on Django framework
+Our Web app is built on Django framework.

 ## Table of Contents:
   * [Features](#ft)